a998766543321/Learning-Summary/OAuth 2.md

 1. Allows the resource server to directly call the authorization server to verify an issued token
 2. Blackboarding
     * authorization server stores tokens in the a common database, resource server fetch the token from this db
-3. The authorization server signs the token when issuing it.
+3. The authorization server signs the token with its PRIVATE KEY when issuing it.
 The resource server validates the signature.
     * it generally uses JSON Web Tokens (JWTs)